cashapp/paraphrase/README.md

 ./gradlew my-app:build
 ```

-Or run the Gingham gradle task for the relevant variant:
+Or run the Paraphrase gradle task for the relevant variant:

 ```shell
 ./gradlew my-app:generateFormattedResourcesDebug